guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 # Parallel Reduction

-The parallel reduction is good for doing reductions in parallel, so it can run faster in a multi core computer.
+The parallel reduction is good for doing reductions in parallel, so it can run faster in a multi-core computer.

 ## Single step

-Here, the definition of single step of the parallel reduction.
+Here, the definition of a single step of the parallel reduction.

 ```
 infix 2 _⇛_